Becoming an Art Teacher: Education and Career Roadmap

 Learn how to become an art teacher.
 Research the job description, education and licensing requirements, and find out how to start a career as an art teacher.

-Art teachers are qualified educators and, in some instances, artists that instruct students in theoretical and practical knowledge in art theory, art history, aesthetics, visual art, ceramics, design and other art-related subjects.
+Art teachers are qualified educators and, in some instances, artists who instruct students in theoretical and practical knowledge of art theory, art history, aesthetics, visual art, ceramics, design and other art-related subjects.
 Art teachers may work with students from kindergarten through secondary school, based on their certification.
 Teaching art may be challenging, since some students might not consider it to be a serious subject and may not put forth their best efforts.
 On the other hand, turning students around and helping them find their 'inner artists' could be very rewarding for these teachers.
+Most teachers don't have to work during the summer months, though some teach summer school.

 A bachelor's degree is needed to teach art at the elementary, middle and secondary school levels.
 Future art teachers also need to complete a teacher training program that includes a student teaching internship.
-After finishing his or her degree, in addition to any prescribed exams, one should be positioned to acquire teacher certification for public schools in the state where he or she aspires to work.
+After finishing his or her degree, in addition to any prescribed exams, the candidate should be positioned to acquire teacher certification for public schools in the state where he or she aspires to work.
 Some states might require educators to get a master's degree after acquiring certification.
 The following table presents the main requirements for working as an art teacher:

 |Degree Level||Bachelor's degree required; some states require a master's degree*|